OpenCSGs/csghub/docs/readme_en.md

 CSGHub is committed to bringing users an asset management platform that is natively designed for large models and can be deployed On-Premise for fully offline operation.
 CSGHub offers functionalities similar to a privatized Huggingface(on-premise Huggingface), managing LLM assets in a manner akin to how OpenStack Glance manages virtual machine images, Harbor manages container images, and Sonatype Nexus manages artifacts.

-You can try the free SaaS version of CSGHub through the OpenCSG Community official website.https://opencsg.com/models <br>You can also jump to the [Quick Start](#quick-start) section to quickly launch your local instance and explore all the features of CSGHub.
+You can try the free SaaS version of CSGHub through the OpenCSG Community official website.https://opencsg.com<br>You can also jump to the [Quick Start](#quick-start) section to quickly launch your local instance and explore all the features of CSGHub.
 <kbd>
 <img src="/docs/images/project_intro.jpg" width='800' />
 </kdb>